teresita-guerrero/DSR-Journey/Portfolio/YAIA/ml/README.md

 ### Set the environment

-- Once downloaded the data, extract the BC3 corpus inside ml/Resources/bc3/ directory.
+- Once downloaded the data, create the directory ml/Resources/bc3/ and extracts the BC3 corpus inside.

 #### The Jupyter Notebook